LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 Use [Examine the Error](#examine-the-error)

-* Download the log archive file and unzip it
+* Click on the Action log on GitHub
-* Open the `1_build.txt` file
-* Search for the phrase below
+* There may be a series of green items followed by a red one
+* Click on the red item to view the error
+* Use the search function in this log to locate your error

-For each `Build Loop` Error section below, copy the phrase into the search function of your text editor.
+For each section below, copy the phrase into the search function of the log.
 If you find it, solve that error.
 If not, move on to the next one.

 ### `Could not find an app on App Store Connect`

-Copy the words on the line below and paste them into the search function for your text editor.
+Copy the words on the line below and paste them into the search function for your action log.

 > ``` { .text .copy }
 > Could not find an app on App Store Connect